SihongHo/sihongho.github.io2/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: " Explore and Enjoy. "
+subtitle: " Explore and Enjoy! "

 profile:
   align: left